 The Primary Health portfolio provides a combination of direct services and programs as well as support for health promotion and prevention initiatives across Nova Scotia, New Brunswick and Prince Edward Island.

 The following is an outline of the teams, programs and initiatives that fall within the Primary Health portfolio.
 Please visit the links to learn more:

 Bilingual Services – Bilingual Services provides invaluable support to French-speaking families visiting the Health Centre, and coordinates the translation of patient materials to a variety of languages.

-Community Health Teams – The Community Health Team (CHT) is a community health model that focuses on the promotion of health and wellness.
-CHTs are led by Primary Health Care at Capital Health, in partnership with IWK Primary Health.
-In particular, Primary Health at the IWK is leading initiatives related to parenting (Incredible Years™ program) and youth engagement, two areas of need that were identified during community consultations.
+Community Health Teams – The Community Health Team is a community health model that focuses on the promotion of health and wellness.
+Community Health Teams are led by Primary Health at the IWK Health Centre in partnership with Nova Scotia Health Authority Central Zone.
+In particular, Primary Health at the IWK is leading initiatives related to parenting and youth engagement, two areas of need that were identified during community consultations.